 Choose a Different Molecular Model:

-Provided in this zipped folder is the force field information used for the model of this molecule, including:
+Provided in this download is the force field information used for the model of this molecule, including:

 monomer model of this polymer, including: a LAMMPS data file (.lmps), a PDB file (.pdb),

 a picture (.png), and a ChemDraw file (.cdx).